 You don’t need to play pop or folk music to take advantage of the fingerpicking style.

 This Nothing Else Matters song by Metallica uses a great progression of chords to create the backdrop for the melody.

-This is an easy metal song on guitar to impress the audience with since it won’t be as expected as other fingerpicking tunes.
+This is an easy metal song to impress the audience with since it won’t be as expected as other fingerpicking tunes.